ajreynol/rexec_cvc4/README.md

 * `rexec remoteHost configure`

-in working directory `localhome/build/stb/prod` runs a call to configure the source directory `remoteHome/cvc4-stb` (containing a syncronized copy of the source code in `localhome/cvc4-stb/`) with build configuration `prod` on the remote machine `remoteHost`.
+in working directory `localhome/build/stb/prod` runs a call to configure the the stable source `localhome/cvc4-stb/` on the remote machine `remoteHost` (for details, see below).

 Note that the local build directories may optionally contain local build files for the corresponding (source, build configuration) pairs.
 They can be